JaiDeves/xcode-keybindings/README.md

 1. Open **Xcode** and go to **Preferences...** (`Cmd + ,`)
 2. Click at the **Key Bindings** tab
 3. Select the **Customized** filter
-4. Click at each key binding and hit delete
+4. Click at the key binding and hit delete

 --
 Hey, looking for themes?
 Check [xcode-themes](https://github.com/adrfer/xcode-themes).